skiadas/WebAppsCourse/notes/testing_basics.md

     Time permitting, we will talk more about integration tests later in the term.

+Acceptance Tests
+  ~ Acceptance tests are *executable specifications of the system's behavior*.
+They are meant to describe the functionality required of the software from a business point of view, and are meant to be read and possibly written by our clients or their proxies.
+At the same time, they can be automatically executed.

+    Acceptance tests indicate when your software has met its business needs: If the tests pass, we are ready to ship the software.

 Timing Tests
   ~ Timing tests are used in algorithm implementations to assess the efficiency of the algorithms.